A mental training course for rock climbing indoors.

 - At least 6 months of continuous climbing experience within the last year

 - Passed the gym’s top rope (and ideally) lead test

 This course has a specific sequence of topics but allows for the type and grade of climbing you wish to be on.
-The ratio is 6 students to 1 trainer.

 Click the “Signup” button on the individual course page to signup with the gym directly – you do not signup with us.
 Sometimes you do signup over the phone or in-person if the host gym does not offer online signup.
 We specify how to signup on each individual course page.